The Commonplace

 0.05

 Forward-looking, robust regulation is necessary to ensure the digital world remains a safe place for young people and to fully protect their rights, privacy, and well-being.
-Governance And Regulation positive medium anticipated effect of stronger/future-facing regulation on safety, rights protection, privacy, and well-being of young people online (policy recommendation/expected outcome)
+Governance And Regulation positive anticipated effect of stronger/future-facing regulation on safety, rights protection, privacy, and well-being of young people online (policy recommendation/expected outcome)

 forward-looking, robust regulation is necessary to protect children’s rights, privacy, and well-being online